httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 This document uses the variable-length integer encoding from
 {{!QUIC=RFC9000}}.

-The term control stream is used to describe both the HTTP/2 stream with identifier 0x0 and the HTTP/3 control stream; see {{Section 6.2.1 of !HTTP3=I-D.ietf-quic-http}}.
+The term "control stream" is used to describe both the HTTP/2 stream with identifier 0x0 and the HTTP/3 control stream; see {{Section 6.2.1 of !HTTP3=I-D.ietf-quic-http}}.

-The term HTTP/2 priority signal is used to describe the priority information sent from clients to servers in HTTP/2 frames; see {{Section 5.3.2 of HTTP2}}.
+The term "HTTP/2 priority signal" is used to describe the priority information sent from clients to servers in HTTP/2 frames; see {{Section 5.3.2 of HTTP2}}.